celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 [View on KarmaGAP](https://gap.karmahq.xyz/project/juz-mini-apps)

 **General Feedback:**
-- no deck, demo or video but transactions on GH and onchain.
+- no deck, demo or video but updates to GitHub and transactions onchain.
 - Mention Celo in their repository.

 ---